markaleksanderh/skillshare-week-one/README.md

 ![alt text](tutorial-images/nocss.png)

+There are still a few elements we can add here (e.g. images) but for now, let's begin adding CSS.

 ## CSS

+First, some background
 CSS stands for _cascading style sheets_.
 Meaning -

+Prior to CSS, `table` elements were used to structure HTML documents and on rare occasions you can still see tables used in this way (if you see a site the looks like it came out the late 90s, open up the developer console and check!).

 CSS uses a different syntax from HTML.
 Propety + syntax
 Selector + declaration block

 There are three ways of adding style to an element.